micmejia/bible-dump/AMPC/Matthew/Matt 26.md

 And he came up to Jesus at once and said, Hail (greetings, good health to You, long life to You), Master!
-And he [^o]embraced Him and kissed Him [^p]with [pretended] warmth and devotion.
+And he embraced Him and kissed Him with [pretended] warmth and devotion.